Ben and Jerry’s Cherry Garcia Ice Cream

 Where to buy Bing cherries year-round

 As you are aware, this recipe features Bing cherries and dark chocolate.
-You might wonder where you can get Bing cherries year-round.
+You might wonder where you can get fresh cherries year-round.
 You can find them in the freezer section of the grocery store.
-I found mine at Kroger, I used their Private Selections brand, and I found them to be of excellent quality.
+I found mine at Kroger.
+I used their Private Selections brand and found it to be of excellent quality.

 The best type of chocolate to use

-For the chocolate, I always prefer to use Ghirardelli when possible; it is consistently available in the baking aisle of my store.
-I prefer to use bittersweet chocolate for this because the ice cream base is already nice and sweet, and you don’t need to use a super sweet chocolate.
+For chocolate, I always prefer Ghirardelli when possible; it is consistently available in the baking aisle at my store.
+I like to use bittersweet chocolate for this because the ice cream base is already nice and sweet, and you don’t need to use a super-sweet chocolate.

 More homemade ice cream flavors to make

-I hope you try making homemade ice cream at home.
+I hope you try making homemade ice cream.
 Please let me know which flavor of ice cream you like the most.
 You can explore my other homemade ice cream flavors available at CopyKat.com.

 4.80 from 5 votes